 Electronic components are of 2 types, active components, and passive components.
 Transistors, tunnel diodes are active components while resistors, capacitors etc are passive components.

 A Capacitor can be defined as

 A capacitor is a two-terminal passive device used to store energy in the form of an electric charge.
 It is comprised of two parallel plates which are separated from each other either by air or by some other insulating device like paper, mica, ceramic, etc.

 Before learning about it’s working, it is necessary to have some knowledge of capacitor symbols.

-As shown in figure below, it clearly is seen that the capacitor is usually constructed by using two or more parallel conductive plates which are separated from each other by an insulating material.
+As shown in the figure below, it is clearly visible that the capacitor is usually constructed by using two or more parallel conductive plates which are separated from each other by an insulating material.
 This insulating material is known as Dielectric.

 C = ϵ0 A/D